Beware Unnecessary Medical Care

 To encourage doctors to use tests and treatments appropriately, the American Board of Internal Medicine Foundation, a Philadelphia-based group whose mission is to promote professionalism in medicine, launched its Choosing Wisely campaign in December 2011.
 The aim is to help patients choose tests and treatments that are truly necessary and supported by research.
 The group is quick to point out that curbing overuse is not rationing, which is the denial of medical care that provides a benefit.

 To help you choose wisely, here are five things you can do when facing a decision about a CT scan:

-Know that a CT scan has benefits and risks.
+- Know that a CT scan has benefits and risks.
 It can be a great diagnostic tool if you need it, but can pose unnecessary risk if you don’t.

-Ask your doctor whether the information from the scan is likely to change how he or she manages your condition.
+- Ask your doctor whether the information from the scan is likely to change how he or she manages your condition.
 If not, you should question whether it is necessary.

 - Find out if there is an alternative way to diagnose a condition that doesn’t involve radiation, such as an MRI or ultrasound.

-Avoid duplicate tests by keeping track of the diagnostic imaging tests you have had, the date when you had them, and the facility where they were performed.
+- Avoid duplicate tests by keeping track of the diagnostic imaging tests you have had, the date when you had them, and the facility where they were performed.

-Check this website, developed by the Radiological Society of North America and the American College of Radiology to learn the amount of radiation exposure associated with CT scans of the head, chest, abdomen and other parts of the body.
+- Check this website, developed by the Radiological Society of North America and the American College of Radiology to learn the amount of radiation exposure associated with CT scans of the head, chest, abdomen and other parts of the body.
 This information will help you estimate your cumulative radiation exposure and discuss any concerns with your doctor.